Zannatul-Iftear/A3_Spring_2024/README.md

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/d259d5d7-3319-4b04-902a-797f13d24bea)

-After the user clicks on Next, they will find a large form that takes individual question information such as its type, set, description and diagram.
+After the user clicks on Next, they will find a large form that takes individual question information such as its set, chapter, description and diagram.
 For now the question marks has been built into the code logic to simplify the process.

 ![image](https://github.com/Zannatul-Iftear/A3_Spring_2024/assets/125757015/05035fd1-bcba-44f9-b561-c287447a0ade)